 There are no extra charges or hidden costs, for example there are no entry or exit charges on your investment.

-Our first annual assessment of the value provided to investors in each of M&G’s UK-based funds was published in July 2020.
+Our third annual assessment of the value provided to investors in each of M&G’s UK-based funds was published on 28 July 2022.
 It was designed to help you to see whether M&G’s charges are justified in the context of the overall service we deliver.
 You can find a link to our Annual Value Assessment report on the Annual Value Assessment page.

 We will continue to keep you up to date on further improvements we make for our investors as a result of the findings from our Annual Value Assessment.

-The ongoing charge is mostly, if not exclusively, the annual charge paid to M&G to cover all aspects of operating the fund for one year.
-The diagram below illustrates the charges covered within the ongoing charge.
+The ongoing charge is mostly, if not exclusively, the Annual Charge paid to M&G to cover all aspects of operating the fund for one year.

 The ongoing charges figure is calculated in line with regulatory rules and guidance that apply to all funds that produce a Key Investor Information Document (KIID).
 This document is intended to help investors understand the impact of charges on their investment each year and to compare the level of those charges with the level of charges in other funds.